Nikhilapothamsetty/qml-final-project-qcnn-annni/read.md

 # 🧠 Quantum Convolutional Neural Networks for ANNNI Model

-Scientists want to understand how quantum systems change — like knowing when water turns to ice.
-But they often don’t have enough labeled data to teach a machine to find these changes.
+Scientists want to understand how quantum systems change  like knowing when water turns to ice.
+But they  don’t have enough labeled data to teach a machine to find these changes.

-This study shows that with a special type of quantum AI (called QCNN), we don’t need a lot of labeled data.
-By training only on a few easy examples, the AI was still able to figure out the full picture — even the tricky parts no one labeled before.
+This study shows that with a special type of quantum AI (called QCNN) we don’t need a lot of labeled data.
+By training only on a few easy examples, the AI was still able to figure out the full picture  even the tricky parts no one labeled before.

-They tested this on a system called the ANNNI model, which has three types of phases (like solid, liquid, gas — but for quantum stuff), and the AI guessed them all correctly.
+They tested this on a system called the ANNNI model, which has three types of phases (like solid, liquid, gas but for quantum stuff), and the AI guessed them all correctly.

 This means quantum AI might help us discover new physics — just by learning from small, known pieces.